psergiojrr/QueroSerDev/README.md

 ## 💻 Project
-This project was developed as a job test for Ammo Varejo company, with the requirement of developing the front-end and back-end environment for an e-commerce website.
+This project was developed as a job test for [ammo.varejo](https://www.linkedin.com/company/ammo-varejo-ltda/), with the requirement of developing the front-end and back-end environment for an e-commerce website.

 ## 🔧 Installing